madole/coffeescript-style-guide/README.md

 <a name="maximum_line_length"/>
 ### Maximum Line Length

-Limit all lines to a maximum of 79 characters.
-(Warn otherwise)
+Aim to limit all lines to a maximum of 79 characters. *Not enforced by coffeelint*

 <a name="blank_lines"/>
 ### Blank Lines